Governor-General of Saint Kitts and Nevis

+The governor-general appoints a deputy governor-general for Nevis.

+Constitutional basis

+The office of governor-general is established by section 21 of the constitution of Saint Kitts and Nevis, which provides that the governor-general is appointed by the monarch and serves at His Majesty's pleasure.
+The governor-general must be a citizen of Saint Kitts and Nevis.

-List of Governors-General of Saint Kitts and Nevis
+List of governors-general

 Following is a list of people who have served as Governor-General of Saint Kitts and Nevis since independence in 1983.

 Constitutional powers, functions and duties

 The office of Governor-General is provided for by Chapter III, Sections 21 to 24 of the Constitution.
 These state: